 Lesson 15: Not every business needs investors

 Yes!
-As counterintuitive as it may seem but it’s the truth.
+As counterintuitive as it may seem, it’s the truth.

 Note that you don’t have to change the course of your idea or the business model in such cases.
-You just need to figure a different method of funding to sustain and grow.
+You just need to figure out a different method of funding to sustain and grow it.

 Lesson 16: Not every business that secures investment succeeds

 Securing an investment doesn’t secure the future of a business.
-Many businesses that received handsome sums on Shark Tank failed to make a mark, many even shut down.
+Many businesses that received handsome sums on Shark Tank didn’t make a mark.
+Many even shut down.